payamyek/adventofcode2022/README.md

 # Focus of Solutions

-As programmers, we are occasionally told to write optimized code and code that is highly efficient on a consistent basis.
+As programmers, we are occasionally told to write optimized and highly efficient code.
 However, this is not the place for it in my opinion.
-The AOC challenges measure a programmer's proficiency in writing code extremely fast and code optimization simply serves no purpose in these challenges as the provided `input.txt` files are small in size.
+The AOC challenges measure a programmer's proficiency in writing code quickly and code optimization simply serves no purpose in these challenges as the provided `input.txt` files are small in nature.
 Hence, even if we were to optimize the codebase these optimizations will not be realized in these challenges.

 So my posted solutions are a result of two main points of focus:
 1. Writing code that is readable